 Management of the Tuross River and Coila Lake entrances is a key concern for the community, particularly in relation to flooding of private property.
 Council will review the policies to add some flexibility with the triggers including potentially providing a range of triggers that may apply for an extended period.
+Liaison with all relevant agencies will be undertaken during any review of the Entrance Management Policy.

 The policies require the breakout levels to be progressively increased in the future to facilitate adaptation to future climate change (especially sea level rise) and to reduce the on-going need for artificial entrance intervention.
-The policies refer to the former Sea Level Rise Policy Statement previously adopted by the NSW Government which is now superseded by the ESC policy (refer Appendix A).
+The policies refer to the former Sea Level Rise Policy Statement previously adopted by the

+NSW Government which is now superseded by the ESC policy (refer 0).
 The entrance management policies should be updated with the new climate change benchmarks including a review of the works necessary to achieve the revised trigger levels over time.